mir0s1av/assignment-backend/README.md

 2. Files saving can be improved, need to figure out what's the best approach (use name and year folders or just dump everything in one folder)
 3. I ran out of time and was able only process data from HMRC_spending_over_25000 files
 4. Need to figure out what is the best approach to read files data( can be done so it reads the whole folder rather than running files manually)
+5. We can add checks for already existing files before fetching it from the internet.